Linear Matrix Inequality Design of Exponentially Stabilizing Observer-Based State Feedback Port-Hamiltonian Controllers: Examples

-the energy balance is given by $\dot{H}(t) = u(t)^\top y(t)$.
-The reader is refereed to \citep{macchelli2004modeling} for more details on the model, to \citep{LeGorrec2005,Jacob2012} for the well-posedness of this class of systems and to \citep{villegas2007port} for stability analysis.
-The parameters of the model are shown in Table \ref{Table:PlantParametersTB}.
+The energy balance is given by $\dot{H}(t) = u(t)^\top y(t)$.
+In this case, we have force and torque actuators at the right side of the beam and collocated transverse and angular velocity sensors.
+The reader is \jesus{referred} to \citep{macchelli2004modeling} for more details on the model, to \citep{LeGorrec2005,Jacob2012} for the well-posedness of this class of systems and to \cite{Villegas2009,Ramirez_TAC_2014} for \jesus{exponential} stability analysis.
+For simplicity, we use the following parameters of the model $T=1$ Pa, $\rho =1$ kg.m$^{-1}$, $EI=1$ Pa.m$^4$, $I_\rho =1$ Kg.m$^2$, $a=0$ m, and $b=1$ m.

-To design the passive observer-based controller using Proposition \ref{Prop:LMI}, the infinite-dimensional model is first approximated by a finite-dimensional system using the finite difference discretization scheme on staggered grids proposed in \cite{Trenchant2018}.
-This is a structure preserving spatial approximation method which preserves the pH structure of the system.
-The matrices of the finite-dimensional approximation on the form \eqref{Sys:PH ODE} are